Cloak: Transitioning States on Legacy Blockchains Using Secure and Publicly Verifiable Off-Chain Multi-Party Computation: Related work

+\myparagraph{TEE-based smart contracts with \acrshort{mpc}} For confidentiality, Fastkitten~\cite{FastKitten'19} does not consider confidentiality.
+For negotiation, both Fastkitten and Speedster~\cite{liaoAsiaCCS2022speedster} assume parties are known prior.
+LucidiTEE~\cite{Sinha2020LucidiTEEAT} requires parties to independently send transactions on-chain to join a \acrshort{mpt}; therefore, it achieves nondeterministic negotiation but flaws at $O(n)$ transactions. \codename enables negotiation with the cost of 1 transaction.
+For public verifiability, both FastKitten and Speedster records only the final outputs of m-round \acrshort{mpc} on the blockchain.
+LucidiTEE does not distinguish between states of different parties. \codename proves and uniquely identifies the evaluation on-chain.
+For security, while LucidiTEE and Speedster lack collateral systems to punish malicious parties, both Hawk and FastKitten adopt challenge-response protocols to punish malicious parties.
+FastKitten achieves financial fairness but requires each party to deposit collateral for each evaluation, suffering from $O(n)$ transaction cost.
+In contrast, \codename achieves financial fairness with the cost remaining $O(1)$.

-To the best of our knowledge, \codename is the first to allow developers to specify PUT, PRT, and MPT in a single contract simultaneously.
-It is also the first to achieve public verifiable state transition caused by MPT and resist byzantine adversaries with normally only 2 transactions.
+To the best of our knowledge, \codename is the first to enable existing blockchains to transition states by \acrshort{mpt}s. \codename is also advanced in securing off-chain nondeterministic negotiation process and resisting Byzantine adversary by normally only 2 transactions.